Opentrons/opentrons/api/docs/v2/moving_labware.rst

 The above example is a complete and valid ``run()`` function.
 You don't have to load the gripper as an instrument, and there is no ``InstrumentContext`` for the gripper.
 All you have to do to specify that a protocol requires the gripper is to include at least one ``move_labware()`` command with ``use_labware=True``.

-If you attempt to use the gripper to move labware in an OT-2 protocol, the API will raise a ``NotSupportedOnRobotType`` error.
+If you attempt to use the gripper to move labware in an OT-2 protocol, the API will raise an error.

 Supported Labware